How to hire a fractional CTO: the playbook

 Step 5: Understand the commitment structure

 Multi-month minimums and long-term upfront commitments protect the consultant, not the client.
-Be cautious about any engagement that requires six months of payment before you have seen any shipped output.
+Be cautious about any engagement that requires six months of payment before you have seen any built output.

 Step 6: The right interview questions